oacore/dashboard/texts/depositing/cross-repository-check/failure.md

 Some out of {{ nonCompliantCount }} your non-compliant records might have been deposited in another repository.
-However, we could find any duplicated work.
+However, we could not find any duplicated work.